Gina Rinehart: Early life and family

 Rinehart was born on 9 February 1954 at St John of God Subiaco Hospital in Perth, Western Australia.
 She is the only child of Hope Margaret Nicholas and Lang Hancock.
 Until age four, Rinehart lived with her parents at Nunyerry, 60 km north of Wittenoom.
 Her family then moved to Mulga Downs station in the Pilbara.
 Later Rinehart boarded at St Hilda's Anglican School for Girls in Perth.
 She briefly studied economics at the University of Sydney, before dropping out and working for her father, gaining an extensive knowledge of the Pilbara iron-ore industry.
 Rinehart rebuilt the HPPL company to become one of the most successful private companies in Australia's history.

 In 1973, at age 19, Rinehart met Englishman Greg Milton while both were working in Wittenoom.
 At this time Milton changed his surname to an earlier family name Hayward.
 Their children John Langley and Bianca Hope were born in 1976 and 1977 respectively.
 The couple separated in 1979 and divorced in 1981.
-In 1983, she married corporate lawyer and Arco executive, Frank Rinehart, in Las Vegas.
+In 1983, she married corporate lawyer and Arco executive Frank Rinehart, in Las Vegas.
 They had two children, Hope and Ginia, born in 1986 and 1987 respectively.
-Frank Rinehart received a scholarship to Harvard for his services in the then US Army air Corp.
+Frank Rinehart received a scholarship to Harvard for his services in the then US Army Air Corps.
 He was top of Harvard College, and then top of Harvard Law School, while also studying engineering, and holding a full-time and two part time jobs.
 Frank Rinehart died in 1990.

-Rinehart and, Rose Porteous, Lang Hancock’s estranged wife then widow, who married Willie Porteous soon after his passing, were involved in an acrimonious legal fight from 1992 over Hancock's death and bankrupt estate.
-The ordeal ultimately took 14 years to settle.
-With HPPL retaining the mining tenements, Mrs Porteous had endeavored to allege did not belong to the company.
+Rinehart and her step-mother, Rose Porteous, were involved in a legal fight from 1992 over Hancock's death and estate.
+The dispute took 14 years to settle, with HPPL retaining the mining tenements that Porteous had alleged did not belong to the company.

 In 1999, the Western Australian state government approved a proposal to name a mountain range in honour of her family.
 Hancock Range is situated about 65 km north-west of the town of Newman at 23°00′23″S 119°12′31″E and commemorates the family's contribution to the establishment of the pastoral and mining industry in the Pilbara region.

 In 2003, at age 27, Rinehart's son John changed his surname by deed poll from his birth name Hayward to Hancock, his maternal grandfather's name.
 Since 2014, Rinehart has had a difficult relationship with her son, John; and was not present at his wedding to Gemma Ludgate.
 John's sister, Bianca Hope Rinehart, who was once positioned to take over the family business, served as a director of Hancock Prospecting and HMHT Investments until 31 October 2011, when she was replaced by her half-sister, Ginia Rinehart.
-In 2013, Bianca married her partner Sasha Serebryakov, she married in Hawaii; and Rinehart did not attend the wedding.
+In 2013, Bianca married her partner Sasha Serebryako in Hawaii, but Rinehart did not attend the wedding.
 Rinehart's other daughter, Hope, married Ryan Welker, and they divorced while living in New York.
 Rinehart attended both her younger daughters' weddings.